 The primary objective describes what the recipient will accomplish under this CPD award.
 Additionally, the cooperative agreement highlights how CPD funds will be used to advance the practice of community policing.
-This is generally accomplished through the development of knowledge resource products and services such as: training and technical assistance; implementing and testing innovative community policing strategies; conducting applied research; and developing guidebooks or other resources.
+This is generally accomplished through the development of knowledge resource products and services such as training and technical assistance; implementing and testing innovative community policing strategies; conducting applied research; and developing guidebooks or other resources.

 III.
-Scope of Work
+Scope of work

 This section outlines the specific personnel, travel, supplies, and activities necessary to perform the work being funded.
-It is organized into two sections: Section A, which details the services and support that the COPS Office will provide; and Section B, which details the activities and requirements that the awardee agrees to accomplish and meet.
+It is organized into seven sections, which detail the services and support that the COPS Office will provide and the activities and requirements that the awardee agrees to accomplish and meet.

-A. The COPS Office Responsibilities
+A. COPS Office responsibilities

-Specifically, the COPS Office will:
+Specifically, the COPS Office will do the following: